Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Background

-\begin{rem}[\citealp{aubin2000applied}, Theorem 12.6.1] Consider the Bochner space $L_2(Z;H)$ where $H$ is a separable Hilbert space.
+\begin{remark}[\citealp{aubin2000applied}, Theorem 12.6.1] Consider the Bochner space $L_2(Z;H)$ where $H$ is a separable Hilbert space.
 One can show that $L_2(Z;H)$ is isometrically identified with the tensor product space $H \otimes L_2(Z)$, and we denote as $\Psi$ the isometric isomorphism between the two spaces.
-See Appendix~\ref{sec:bg_appendix} for more details. \end{rem}
+See Appendix~\ref{sec:bg_appendix} for more details. \end{remark}